ojkelly/paranoidmode.com/README.md

 Writing a guide like this, it's very hard to cater to all knowledge levels.
 This guide is written with the following assumptions:

-  - You are using Linux, Unix or OS X
+  - You are using Linux, Unix or OS X (accepting pull requests for Windows instructions)
   - You can use terminal
      - You don't need to have mastered it, but you need to know what it is, and how to open it up